 In California, 3M and other defendants were named as defendants in an action brought in federal court by Golden State Water Company, alleging PFAS contamination of certain wells located in its water systems.
 3M filed a motion to dismiss in November 2020 and in January 2021, the court granted defendants' motion to dismiss the case for lack of personal jurisdiction.
 In February 2021, the plaintiffs voluntarily dismissed their action without prejudice and filed a new case in the AFFF MDL court.
 Separately, in December 2020, the Orange County Water District and ten additional local water providers sued 3M, Decra Roofing and certain DuPont-related entities in California state court, alleging PFAS contamination of the plaintiffs' water sources and also referring to 3M's industrial minerals facility in Corona, California as a potential source of contamination.
 The plaintiffs filed an amended complaint, and 3M filed a demurrer to the amended complaint in March 2021.
 In April 2021, the court denied 3M's demurrer, and the case remains in early stages of litigation.
 In May 2021, the Orange County plaintiffs filed a second amended complaint.
-In June 2021, the case was removed to the U.S. District Court for the Central District of California where the plaintiffs have moved to remand the case back to state court.
-In July 2021, 3M filed a motion to transfer the action to the AFFF MDL.
-The case otherwise remains in early stages of litigation.
-In February 2021, the City of Corona and a local utility authority filed a lawsuit in California state court against 3M and other defendants, alleging PFAS contamination from 3M products generally as well as from 3M's Corona facility and roofing granules products.
-Plaintiffs filed an amended complaint in June 2021.
-In July 2021, the case was removed to the U.S. District Court for the Central District of California.
+In June 2021, the case was removed to the U.S. District Court for the Central District of California where the plaintiffs moved to remand the case back to state court.
+The court granted plaintiffs' motion to remand.
+3M has appealed the remand decision to the U.S. Court of Appeals for the Ninth Circuit, which is hearing the appeal on an expedited basis, with briefing scheduled to be completed in December 2021.
+Pending that appeal, in September 2021, the state court ordered that discovery can proceed against 3M.
+In February 2021, the City of Corona and a local utility authority filed a lawsuit in California state court amended complaint in June 2021.
+In July